Quiz: Can you defend against XSS vulnerability?

 Now, let's test the oldest templating system for PHP, which is Smarty (version 4.3).
 To great surprise, this

-system does not have active automatic escaping.
-Thus, when printing variables,
+system does not have active automatic escaping by default.
+Thus, when outputting

-activate automatic HTML escaping.
-Information about this is somewhat buried in
+every time, or activate automatic HTML escaping.
+Information about this is

 {$str = "<'\"&"}